-These are retirement plans, deferred accounts, tax deductible investment vehicles and there's a whole bunch of them and we will address some of the big ones throughout the course of this program as well but we wanted to make sure that a listener out there doesn’t understand only that we're talking about 401(k)s.
+These are retirement plans, deferred accounts and tax deductible investment vehicles.
+There are a whole bunch of them and we will address some of the big ones throughout the course of this program as well; but we wanted to make sure that a listener out there doesn’t understand only that we're talking about 401(k)s.

 We're going to discuss the different types of plans and I'll show you the most popular 401(k)-like vehicles that are out there.
-We're going to talk about who’s eligible for transfers because this is where mistakes occur as well and then we're going to talk about the eight biggest mistakes and that’s the meat of the program.
+We're going to talk about who’s eligible for transfers, because this is where mistakes occur as well.
+Then we're going to talk about the eight biggest mistakes, and that’s the meat of the program.

 Whats a 401k rollover?

-You can put it into another qualified plan like a 401(k) or you can put it into an IRA and there's reasons to do both and we'll discuss those as the program proceeds here.
+You can put it into another qualified plan like a 401(k), or you can put it into an IRA- and there's reasons to do both.
+We'll discuss those as the program proceeds here.

 Privately-held companies will carry 401(k) plans as well, same thing with the privately held companies.
-This conjures up in me small business folks that aren't necessarily traded or then aren't traded on the stock exchanges, small CPA firms or legal counselors or doctor offices, things of that nature, any small business plumbers, electricians and then often with 401(k)s are a profit-sharing plan.
+This conjures up in many small business folks that aren't necessarily traded or aren't traded on the stock exchanges, small CPA firms or legal counselors or doctor offices- things of that nature- any small business plumbers, electricians and often with 401(k)s are a profit-sharing plan.

-Now, in a 401(k), you'll make a contribution predicated by what the IRS says you can do and what the plan allows you to do and then if you're lucky, your employer will add money to that.
-They'll make an additional contribution for you and it often has limits and they won't go above a certain amount.
+Now, in a 401(k), you'll make a contribution predicated by what the IRS says you can do and what the plan allows you to do.
+If you're lucky, your employer will add money to that.
+They'll make an additional contribution for you, and it often has limits, and they won't go above a certain amount.
 Now, once they determine that the plan is going to make X, Y, Z contributions, those are pretty much concrete and will occur.
 The profit-sharing part on the other hand is not.
 That is a discretionary based on the employer or the plan custodian, the owner of the plan’s profits.
 All right.

 So, the next kind of plan then will be the 403b.
 These are typically in not for profit organizations like schools, universities or charities.

-And then there's the IRA.
-This is a personal plan and it's individual retirement account is that what that acronym stands for.
-And what we see with IRA's is they come up in people that work for an employer that does not have a plan in place or for retirees that roll their plans over or even non-retirees.
+Then there's the IRA.
+This is a personal plan and it's individual retirement account is what that acronym stands for.
+What we see with IRA's is they come up in people that work for an employer that does not have a plan in place or for retirees that roll their plans over or even non-retirees.

-As I said earlier, you can roll it over to a current plan or a new plan or you can roll it over into an IRA and there's reasons why you would do both.
-There are many plans that work similarly to IRAs typically for the small business owner and there are simple IRAs and there are SEPs or Simplified Employer Pensions.
+As I said earlier, you can roll it over to a current plan, a new plan or you can roll it over into an IRA -there's reasons why you would do both.
+There are many plans that work similarly to IRAs typically for the small business owner, and there are simple IRAs and there are SEPs or Simplified Employer Pensions.
 Keoghs were the very first ones that came out.